Dayananda Saraswati: Buddhism

-Dayanand described Buddhism as "anti-vedic" and "atheistic."
+Dayanand described Buddhism as "anti-Vedic" and "atheistic."
 He noted that the type of "salvation" Buddhism prescribes, is attainable even to dogs and donkeys.
-He further criticized the Buddhist cosmology which says that earth was not created.
+He further criticised the Buddhist cosmology which says that Earth was not created.

 Assassination attempts

 Dayananda was subjected to many unsuccessful assassination attempts on his life.

 According to his supporters, he was poisoned on a few occasions, but due to his regular practice of Hatha Yoga he survived all such attempts.
 One story tells that attackers once attempted to drown him in a river, but Dayananda dragged the assailants into the river instead, though he released them before they drowned.

-Another account claims that he was attacked by Muslims who were offended by his criticism of Islam while meditating on the Ganges river.
-They threw him into the water but he is claimed to have saved himself because his pranayama practice allowed him to stay under water until the attackers left.
+Another account claims that he was attacked by Muslims who were offended by his criticism of Islam while meditating on the Ganges.
+They threw him into the water but he is claimed to have saved himself because his Pranayama practice allowed him to stay under water until the attackers left.

 Assassination

+Raja Nahar Singh was one of the devotees of Swami Dayanand Saraswati and he welcomed him with open heart when visited Shahpura on 9th March 1883.
+While Swami was in Shahpura, he received invitation to come to Jodhpur but Nahar Singhji had warned him against going to Jodhpur.
 In 1883, the Maharaja of Jodhpur, Jaswant Singh II, invited Dayananda to stay at his palace.
 The Maharaja was eager to become Dayananda's disciple and to learn his teachings.
 Dayananda went to the Maharaja's restroom during his stay and saw him with a dancing girl named Nanhi Jaan.
-Dayananda asked the Maharaja to forsake the girl and all unethical acts and to follow the dharma like a true Arya (noble).
+Dayananda asked the Maharaja to forsake the girl and all unethical acts and to follow the Dharma like a true Arya (Noble).
 Dayananda's suggestion offended Nanhi, who decided to take revenge.

-On 29 September 1883, she bribed Dayananda's cook, Jagannath, to mix small pieces of glass in his nightly milk.
+On 29 September 1883, Nanhi Jaan bribed Dayananda's cook, Jagannath, to mix small pieces of glass in his nightly milk.
 Dayananda was served glass-laden milk before bed, which he promptly drank, becoming bedridden for several days, and suffering excruciating pain.
 The Maharaja quickly arranged doctor's services for him.
 However, by the time doctors arrived, his condition had worsened, and he had developed large bleeding sores.
 Upon seeing Dayananda's suffering, Jagannath was overwhelmed with guilt and confessed his crime to Dayananda.
 On his deathbed, Dayananda forgave him, and gave him a bag of money, telling him to flee the kingdom before he was found and executed by the Maharaja's men.

-Later, the Maharaja arranged for him to be sent to Mount Abu as per the advice of Residency, however, after staying for some time in Abu, on 26 October 1883, he was sent to Ajmer for better medical care.
-There was no improvement in his health and he died on the morning of the Hindu festival of Diwali on 30 October 1883 chanting mantras.
+Later, the Maharaja arranged for him to be sent to Mount Abu, however, after staying for some time in Abu, on 26 October 1883, he was sent to Ajmer for better medical care.
+There was no improvement in the Swami's health, no medical aid was given and he died on the morning of the Hindu festival of Diwali on 30 October 1883 chanting Mantras.